derek-dchu/awesome-note/java_concurrency.md

 Most implementations of the Java virtual machine run as a single process.
 A Java application can create additional processes using a `ProcessBuilder` object.

+## Threads
+Threads are sometimes called lightweight processes.
+Both processes and threads provide an execution environment, but creating a new thread requires fewer resources than creating a new process.

+Threads exist within a process — every process has at least one.
+Threads share the process's resources, including memory and open files.
+This makes for efficient, but potentially problematic, communication.

+For a application programmer, an application starts with just one thread, called the main thread.
+This thread has the ability to create additional threads.

+## Thread Objects
+Each thread is associated with an instance of the class Thread.
+There are two basic strategies for using Thread objects to create a concurrent application.

+* To **directly control** thread creation and management, simply instantiate Thread each time the application needs to initiate an asynchronous task.
+* To **abstract** thread management from the rest of your application, pass the application's tasks to an executor.

 ## How to create a thread?
 1. extends `Thread`